StarManiaKG/The-Story-of-the-Ultimate-Merge-Disorder-Format/Source/Plugins/UDBScript/docs/htmldoc/docs/gettingstarted.md

 ## Setting up an external script editor

-It is possible to set up an external script editor to edit the script from within UDB.
-To do so you have to open the preferences and go to the UDBScript tab (you probably have to scroll the tabs).
+It is possible to set up an external script editor to edit the script from within UZB.
+To do so you have to open the preferences and go to the UZBScript tab (you probably have to scroll the tabs).
 It defaults to notepad.exe, but it's recommended to set it to an editor that supports syntax highlighting.

 ![External editor setup](externaleditor.png)